-Following an explosive season of performances at summer festivals, Brody is releasing his sixth album, Beautiful Freakshow, on October 21, 2016.
+Following an explosive season of performances at summer festivals, Brody has released his sixth album, Beautiful Freakshow.
 Just as the title of the album indicates, the new record is a fascinating mashup of Brody’s range of musical preferences, best epitomized by the title track, “Beautiful Freakshow”, which features a rap vocal contribution by Halifax native, Shevy Price.
 From the pop-meets-country vibe of “Bush Party” (released this summer, and the #1 Most Added Single at the time of release), to a touching reggae song called “Beautiful Girl” with echoes of traditional country, to the dynamic duet, “Little Blue Volkswagen” featuring Sarah Blackwood, to the foot-stomping, country feel of “Soggy Bottom Summer” featuring Alan Doyle, which will be released to radio July 12, there is truly something for everyone on this record.

 Brody worked on the forthcoming album in Nashville alongside long-time producer and friend Matt Rovey.
 Brody first packed up to work with a Nashville-based music publisher in 2004, after landing a 2-year deal.
 When it didn’t work out, he headed back to Canada, taking shifts at the same sawmill he’d first worked at in high school until a call from Matt Rovey and a deal from Broken Bow Records called him back, culminating in his releasing a self-titled album in 2008.
 The result was a roaring hit: In particular, his single “Brothers” made a massive impact, landing in the U.S. top 30, Canadian top 10, taking home the 2009 CCMA award for Single of the Year and receiving an official certificate of appreciation from the U.S. Army for his song’s contribution to the Armed Forces.